Skip to content

 To read all the details about the exciting projects that are helping to reshape the Appalachian economy, you can read the full report.
 You can also check out the recent webinar for more information about the projects and the RAC itself.

-Rance Garrison is an Appalachian Voices Communications Coordinator and southwest Virginia native who lives and works in Wise County, Virginia.
-In his spare time, he is a musician, DJ, and writer as well as avid reader and gamer and enjoys spending time with his wife, dog and cats.
+Rance Garrison is an Appalachian Voices Communications Coordinator and Southwest Virginia native who lives and works in Wise County, Virginia.
+In his spare time, he is a musician, DJ, and writer as well as an avid reader and gamer who enjoys spending time with his wife, dog and cats.

 TAGS: